In this post, we are going to see how the file and folder permission system works in a Linux-based operating system like Raspbian on Raspberry Pi.

 chmod -R o-wx directory

 Finally, it is also very common to work with the octal representation of permissions.
-In this representation, the same information is shown but grouped in 4 octal digits, where each octal groups the 3 permissions (r,w,x) of each user role.
+This shows the same information but grouped into 4 octal digits, where each octal groups the 3 permissions (r,w,x) of each user role.

 - First octal, special permissions